Geology of the Czech Republic: Geologic history

-In the Brunovistulian terrane, the transgression of early Devonian conglomerates on the pre-Devonian of rome precisely the Pan-African basement speaks favorably of its geotectonic independence on W units of the Bohemian Massif.
+In the Brunovistulian terrane, the transgression of early Devonian conglomerates on the pre-Devonian or more precisely the Pan-African basement speaks favorably of its geotectonic independence on W units of the Bohemian Massif.

 At the time of oceanic subduction of the Rhenohercynian Zone below the Saxothuringian Zone, areas of the Bohemian Massif were reworked.
 Moldanubian Zone rocks experienced very intensive reconstruction, producing mantle-crust interaction granulite and eclogite facies rocks.
 Nappe and shear tectonics appeared the Moldanubian Zone as it was joined with the Moravosilesicum and Brunovistulian to other segments of the Bohemian Massif.

 Mesozoic-Cenozoic (251 million years ago-present)

 A platform cycle began at the Permian-Triassic boundary with periodic erosion and occasional marine transgressions into the Late Cretaceous and the Paleogene, coupled with alkali volcanic activity.
 Radial faulting occurred during the Alpine orogeny.

 Pre-Triassic development of the Czech West Carphathians is related to the Brunovistulian.
 The pre-Devonian basement and the sedimentary cover of the Brunovistulian underlie the Mesozoic and Cenozoic formations in the West Carpathians.
 Limestones in the south are from the Triassic and Jurassic.
 To the north is an allochthonous ocean environment, to the north of the Klippen Belt.
 The Outer Flysch Carpathians formed after the main Carpathian Orogeny in the Late Cretaceous, showing synorogenic sedimentary sequences from Cretaceous-Oligocene age that move northward as far as the Carpathian Foredeep.
 The last thrusting in late Miocene brought erosion, local uplifting and subsidence in Quaternary depressions.